WastedAccounts/goodadvice/README.md

 Welcome to the worst README.md.
 I'm working on it ..

 goodadvice is a fitness tracking app.

-V0.0.2
-Added
-    User Profiles
-        Add and display PRs
-    Admin functions
-        Add Movements
-Changed Signup and Login display location on index DDLs are now populated from the Database instead of statically configured UX is still at MVP level cause I hate UX design
+UX is still at MVP level cause I hate UX design